-While the collective headcounts of Africa is significant, each of the countries has several measures in place in order to encourage Foreign Direct Investment (FDI).
+While the collective headcounts of Africa are significant, each of the countries has several measures in place in order to encourage Foreign Direct Investment (FDI).

-Interestingly, investors do not really rely on the promises made by the government, they dig deeper to know if there are indicators to make business activities easier called Ease of Doing Business Index, a research of the World Bank Group.
+Interestingly, investors do not really rely on the promises made by the government, they dig deeper to know if there are indicators to make business activities easier called the Ease of Doing Business Index, research by the World Bank Group.

-Government may make promises, but implementation is paramount and it also shows the seriousness of government to protecting interest of foreign investors.
+The government may make promises, but implementation is paramount and it also shows the seriousness of the government in protecting the interests of foreign investors.

-In the 2020 report, top two most populated countries – Nigeria and Ethiopia – weren’t on the top 20 friendliest countries to invest.
+In the 2020 report, the top two most populated countries – Nigeria and Ethiopia – weren’t among the top 20 friendliest countries to invest in.

-Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in 21st spot to rank as number one Africa country that makes it easier to set up business.
+Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in the 21st spot to rank as the number one African country that makes it easier to set up a business.

 Incredibly, foreign investors rarely look away when planning to invest in Africa because of its population, Nigeria’s and Ethiopia’s market strength is huge.

-But it isn’t by market strength, researchers put into consideration indicators like security, tax policy, power supply, the attitude of government officials, clearance at port and terminals among others to measure how easy it is to do business on the African continent
+But it isn’t by market strength, researchers put into consideration indicators like security, tax policy, power supply, the attitude of government officials, and clearance at ports and terminals among others to measure how easy it is to do business on the African continent

-Below is a list of top 20 countries with best Ease of Doing Business in Africa
+Below is a list of the top 20 countries with the best Ease of Doing Business in Africa